‘RHOA’ Kenya Moore Claims Kim Zolciak Started A Fake Fight To Boost Negotiations For Her Return

 Although Moore believes Zolciak is trying to make an epic comeback to the show, the Don’t Be Tardy star sat down with Entertainment Tonight and revealed the true reasons behind her drama-filled cameo.

 Zolciak says that she hasn’t returned to the show full-time and claims that she merely accepted an invitation for the party.
 Zolciak admitted that it was fun seeing all the cast members and was adamant that she isn’t back — at least not yet.
-She is, however, open to returning but only if her scheduled permits.
+She is, however, open to returning, but only if her scheduled permits.

 As far as her beef with Moore is concerned, Zolciak revealed that she’s only met Moore on one occasion.
 The two were both a part of Season 5 and appeared together in 5 episodes.
 That was the same year that Zolciak walked away from the show.